SiddharthKarmokar/Flipr/README.md

 pip install -r requirements.txt
 ```

-### 4️⃣ Set Up Environment Variables (if required)
+### 4️⃣ Set Up Environment Variables
-Ensure you have the necessary API keys for fetching news and publishing to Hashnode.
+Ensure you have the necessary API keys under the name "GROQ_API_KEY", "POSTGRES_URL", "HASHNODE_API_KEY", "BLOG_ID".
 Store them in a `.env` file or configure them in your environment.

 ### 5️⃣ Run the Application
 ```sh